intel-analytics/ipex-llm/docs/docs/getting-started.md

 When `Optimizer.optimize` finishes, it will return a trained model.
 You can then use the trained model for prediction or evaluation.
 Refer to [Model Prediction](APIdocs/Module.md#model-prediction) and [Model Evaluation](APIdocs/Module.md#model-evaluation) for detailed usage.

-If you prefer to train a model inside a Spark ML pipeline, please refer to  [Using BigDL in Spark ML Pipeline](ProgrammingGuide/MLPipeline/MLPipeline.  md) page for usage.

 ---